IPBES-Data/IPBES_TCA_ch1/outputs/Readme.md

-This folder contains the figures created when the code is run.
+This folder contains the figures and oter outputs (e.g. processed datasets) created when the code is run.
 It can be used as a cache for figures or final figures generated.